Maximum takeoff weight of 13,300 kg. It can attend the maximum speed of Mach 1.8. It has a general range of 850 km and a combat range of 500 km.

 Early life

-Mr. Santosh was born in Patna, (Bihar, India) to a family that is originally from Yadav in Yadav Kshetra.
-His father, Shashi Bhushan Prasad, is a cashier for the Government of Bihar and mother Smt.
-Sita Devi a house wife.
+Mr. Santosh Kumar, was born into a family with ancestral roots in Yadav, Yadav Kshetra.
+His father, Shashi Bhushan Prasad, serves as a clerk for the Bihar government, while his mother Smt.
+Sita Devi assumes the role of a homemaker.

 Expanded description